 Symptoms and Complications

-People who get cold sores may feel some unusual sensations around the lips in the 24 hours before the blisters appear, including tingling, burning, pain, or numbness.
+People who get cold sores may feel some unusual sensations around the lips in the 2 to 24 hours before the blisters appear, including tingling, burning, pain, or numbness.
 This is called a prodrome or warning sign that cold sores will appear at these spots.
-The skin turns red and blisters form.
+The skin then turns red and blisters form, generally varying in size from 0.5 cm to 1.5 cm.
 They ooze a clear liquid for a few days that dries to a yellow crust over a period of about 3 to 5 days.
 There is usually some pain in the first few days after the cold sores break out, but this often disappears as the cold sore crusts over.
-Complete healing takes from 10 to 14 days.
+Complete healing takes from 8 to 14 days.

 Herpes simplex 1 never goes away completely, so cold sores can return later on if they are triggered again.
 Most cold sores don't leave scars; however, if an open blister becomes infected with bacteria or the lesions tend to return at the same site, scarring may result.
 People with weakened immune systems tend to get more cold sores and heal slower.